vsauerland/RCMAES/README.md

 # Additional Material

-The tarball "MOPS.tar" contains the Transport Matrix Method (TMM) code of the ocean biogeochemical model MOPS as applied in [1] and originally applied in [2].
+The folder MOPS contains the Transport Matrix Method (TMM) code of the ocean biogeochemical model MOPS as applied in [1] and originally applied in [2].
 Recent TMM code can be found under "https://github.com/samarkhatiwala/tmm".
 You also need to download additional files from the GIT repositories branch